I received the Senior Exemption on my tax bill last year. Do I have to reapply for the Senior Exemption this year?

 Can I still receive the Senior Exemption if my property is listed in the name of my late spouse?

-If you are 65 or over, you will qualify for this exemption in your name.
-Please notify the Taxpayer Services Department and we will send you the proper application forms.
+If you are 65 or over, you will qualify for this exemption in your name and can apply online.
 Otherwise, your property will receive the exemption for the remainder of the year of your spouse's death.
 You will then have to apply when you turn 65.

 My parent passed away in 2022, is the property still eligible for the Senior Exemption?

 Yes, as long as your parent was alive and resided in the home on January 1, 2022, and used the home as their principal place of residence, the property would be eligible.
 Follow the instructions listed below.

 - Sign your parent’s name on the application and in parenthesis write deceased and underneath it write your name and in parenthesis write son/daughter.